The 50 must-know acronyms in digital marketing

 A lead is considered to be any customer who has either made contact with your company (like filling out a form) or provided their personal information (such as their name or address).
 Some companies allow you to pay by the lead that your ad generates, others will pay based on a percentage of sales or revenue generated from each lead.
 CPL is calculated by dividing how much you have spent by the number of leads you have derived.

 CPM is a cost model that uses an amount per thousand impressions (M).
 It is used to determine how much you will pay for your ad space every thousand times it is viewed, regardless of whether anyone clicks on it or not.
 It is important to note that when someone views your advertisement, this might not result in a click.

 CTR = Click-Through Rate

 CTR is the percentage of times that visitors will actually click on your advertisement.
 It is important to have a high CTR on your PPC ads since the definition of a successful campaign is a high number of clicks.

-ROI is a way for companies to calculate the efficiency in which their digital marketing campaigns generate revenue in comparison to how much it costs them in terms of time and money.
+ROI is a way to calculate the efficiency of digital marketing campaigns and how they generate revenue in comparison to how much you invested in them.

 CR is how well your traffic is converting to action such as a lead.
 For example, if a site has a 1% conversion rate, this means that 1% of visitors to your website completed a form or filled out a survey.

-LP stands for landing page, which is the page on your website that users will arrive at after clicking on your PPC ad.
-A landing page is very important because it is the final destination and it’s where all the clicks and actions of your ad, ultimately end up.
+A landing page is the page on your website that users will arrive at after clicking on your PPC ad for example.
+A landing page is very important because it acts as a "lead capture page" and it’s where all the clicks and actions of your ad ultimately end up.
 If you want to create a successful PPC campaign, you need to give people a reason to click on your ads instead of others.

 AOV is the average value of all the orders you get on a monthly basis.
 This gives you a good indication of what people actually spent on your site and how much they value your product or service.